astronomer/docs/learn/use-case-setup-teardown-data-quality.md

 ## Clone the project

 Clone the example project from the [Astronomer GitHub](https://github.com/astronomer/use-case-setup-teardown-data-quality.git).
-To keep your credentials secure when you deploy this project to your own git repository, make sure to create a file called `.env` with the contents of the `.env_example` file in the project root directory.
+To keep your credentials secure when you deploy this project to your own git repository, create a file called `.env` with the contents of the `.env_example` file in the project root directory.

 The repository is configured to create and use a local [Postgres](https://www.postgresql.org/) instance, accessible on port `5433`.
 You do not need to define connections or access external tools.